 A clear understanding of your spend as distributed across divisions, categories of work and specific legal matters will help to identify where you get the greatest (and lowest) return on investment, setting the stage for resourcing adjustments to optimize your spend.

-Legal spend management provides in-house Legal Departments with data-driven insights and analytics, enabling more informed decision-making regarding budget allocation, external counsel selection, and resource optimization.
+A legal spend management solution provides in-house Legal Departments with data-driven insights and analytics, enabling more informed decision-making regarding budget allocation, external counsel selection, and resource optimization.

 Track legal spend in real-time and streamline your legal operations.
 Legal spend management can help your in-house legal team make informed decisions regarding budget allocation and the performance of external resources.

-Ensure compliance with billing guidelines, reduce invoice disputes and back-and-forth with outside counsel.
+Ensure compliance with billing guidelines.
+To be clear, billing guidelines do not need to be draconian to be effective, to help you reduce invoice disputes and back-and-forth clarifications with outside counsel.

 There are seven red flags to look out for that indicate you need a legal spend management software ASAP for your corporate Legal Department!
-Below are some reasons why your corporate Legal Department might need legal spend management today.
+Below are some reasons why your corporate in-house Legal Department might need a legal spend management solution today.

 CFO to General Counsel: Can you please provide an estimate of year-to-date Legal Department costs?
 And how does that compare to this time last year?